stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/CONTRIBUTING.md

 ```

 ### 4. Change Paths in build.func install.func and AppName.sh
 You need to switch `https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main` to `https://raw.githubusercontent.com/[USER]/[REPOSITORY]/refs/head/[BRANCH]` to test your script in your repository.
-Befor opening a Pull Request change all this back to point to the community-scripts Repository.
+Before opening a Pull Request change all this back to point to the community-scripts Repository.

 ### 4. Commit Changes (without build.func and install.func!)
 ```bash